smgpulse007/gpu_analysis/readme.md

 ## Tesla T4 Deep-Dive for Healthcare Workloads

-The Tesla T4 (which your company currently has) has several significant limitations for modern healthcare AI:
+The Tesla T4 has several significant limitations for modern healthcare AI:

 1. **Limited Model Support**:
    - Can only run 7B parameter models with 8-bit quantization